dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/setup-azure.md

 ### More on Service Users

-A service user account must have the following permissions for all Azure DevOps projects/repos you want accessible in dbt Cloud:
+A service user account must have the following Azure DevOps permissions for all Azure DevOps projects and repos you want accessible in dbt Cloud.
+Read more about how dbt Cloud uses each permission in the following paragraphs.

  - **Project Reader**
  - **ViewSubscriptions**